EV Company News For The Month Of October 2017

 - Investing Well - 5 Key Ingredients For A Good Investment.

-Disclosure: I am/we are long BYD Co (HK:1211).
+Disclosure: I am/we are long BYD CO (HK:1211).

 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.